ayaovi/TicTacToeGrdApi/README.md

 - Lock every mini-grid except for the one a player must play in.
 This implies having a way to pick the difference between two states.
 - Re-look at cells' probability update (as it seems to not be working properly).
 - Handle token clearing after expiration.

+## IDEAS

+- Add audience/observer feature, whereby, other users can connect just to watch other people play.